1and1/oneandone-cloudserver-sdk-scala/README.md

 `DvdIso.list()`

-To paginate the list of ISO DVDs received in the response use `page` and `per_page` parameters.
-Set `per_page` to the number of ISO DVDs that will be shown in each page. `page` indicates the current page.
+To paginate the list of ISO DVDs received in the response use `Map("page" -> "1")` and `Map("per_page" -> "1")` parameters.
+Set `Map("per_page" -> "1")` to the number of ISO DVDs that will be shown in each page. `Map("page" -> "1")` indicates the current page.
 When set to an integer value that is less than or equal to zero, the parameters are ignored by the framework.

-To receive the list of ISO DVDs sorted in expected order, pass a ISO DVD property (e.g. `"type"`) in `sort` parameter.
+To receive the list of ISO DVDs sorted in expected order, pass a ISO DVD property (e.g. `"type"`) in Map("sort" -> "-name") parameter.
 Prefix the sorting attribute with `-` sign for sorting in descending order.

 Use `Map("q" -> "test")` parameter to search for a string in the response and return only the ISO DVD instances that contain it.

-To retrieve a collection of ISO DVDs containing only the requested fields, pass a list of comma-separated properties (e.g. `"id,name,type"`) in `fields` parameter.
+To retrieve a collection of ISO DVDs containing only the requested fields, pass a list of comma-separated properties (e.g. `"id,name,type"`) in `Map("fields" -> "id,name")` parameter.

-If any of the parameters `sort`, `Map("q" -> "test")` or `fields` is blank, it is ignored in the request.
+If any of the parameters Map("sort" -> "-name"), `Map("q" -> "test")` or Map("fields" -> "id,name") is blank, it is ignored in the request.

 **Retrieve a specific ISO image:**